-The antecedent brewery to Anheuser Busch was founded in St. Louis in 1852, setting a precedent of high achievement in local brewing that continues to this day.
-Demand for breweries in St. Louis has been strong since and now supports a thriving craft scene of remarkably high quality, from hidden gems to breweries of international renown.
-In this article, I survey several notable craft breweries in St. Louis and the surrounding area.
+The antecedent brewery to Anheuser Busch was founded in St Louis in 1852, setting a precedent of high achievement in local brewing that continues to this day.
+Demand for breweries in St Louis has been strong since and now supports a thriving scene of remarkably high quality craft breweries, from hidden gems to breweries of international renown.
+In this article, I survey several notable craft breweries in St Louis and the surrounding area.

 Side Project Brewing